Who doesn't get redundancy pay?

 Employees of small businesses

 A small business is one that employs less than 15 employees.
-Some small businesses don’t have to pay redundancy pay when making an employee redundant.
+Most small businesses don’t have to pay redundancy pay under the NES when making an employee redundant.

 To figure out whether the business is a small business, count all employees employed at the time of the dismissal including: